keviinvh/HoK_Portfolio/README.md

 - Displays use of **data transformation and data visualization**.
 - The purpose of this project was to display some of my experience in PowerBI with real-world applications.

-# PROJECT 4, Data Cleaning, Excel: Coming Soon!
+# PROJECT 4, Data Cleaning, SQL: Coming Soon!
 (In Progress)

 # PROJECT 5, Data Visualization, Tableau: Coming Soon!
 (Still Learning)